slint-ui/slint/vscode_extension/README.md

 ## How to build the extension package

-To create a `.vsix` package, install `vsce` (via npm for example) and run `vsce package`.
-This will build the extension and the LSP server binaries into a bundle.
+To create a `.vsix` package:

+  1. Install `vsce` (via npm for example).
+  2. Change to the `vscode_extension` sub-directory.
+  3. Install the dependencies: `npm install`.
+  4. Build the lsp binaries: `npm compile-lsp`.
+  5. Run `vsce package` to create the extension package.